 - Changes to credit allocation require a revised UAccess Research proposal document.
 Removing or adding a department or college may require additional approvals.

 Performance of a sponsored project implies a certain level of commitment of University of Arizona resources to a project.
 To ensure the ability of the university to meet these commitments, proposals submitted to external funding agencies are reviewed and approved by a pre-determined set of approvers using the UAccess Research system.
 Instructions for Approving Proposals in UAccess Research describes the approval process.
 The UAccess Research Proposal Routing Flowchart provides a graphic representation of the approval route.

 Who needs to approve the proposal prior to submission to the sponsor is determined by a number of factors, including but not limited to:

 - Budgetary issues such as cost sharing and F&A considerations

 - Use of Cancer Center facilities

-- Inclusion of Native Americans or international indigenous groups in the proposal
+- Involvement or engagement of Native Americans or international indigenous groups

 - Use of human subjects

 - Use of animal research